BlockchainCommons/Learning-FROST-from-the-Command-Line/02_4_Checking_FROST_Signature.md

 You've now experienced the basics of FROST hands-on.
-You created a FROST group in [§2.2](02_2_Creating_FROST_Secret_Shares_with_TDG.md), created a FROST signature in [§2.3](02_3_Creating_FROST_Signature.md), and checked a FROST signature here.
+You created a FROST group in [§2.2](02_2_Creating_FROST_Secret_Shares_with_TDG.md), created a FROST signature in [§2.3](02_3_Creating_FROST_Signature.md), and verified a FROST signature here.

 You should have a good understanding of: